shivannis/xandr-docs-public/xandr-docs/articles/monetize/testing-client-side-impression-tracking.md

 # Microsoft Monetize - Testing client-side impression tracking

-Xandr only allows impressions to be counted client-side for requests generated through the `/ssmob` call.
+Microsoft Advertising only allows impressions to be counted client-side for requests generated through the `/ssmob` call.

 ## How was this implemented?

-Xandr appends an impression tracking pixel to the ad response.
+Microsoft Advertising appends an impression tracking pixel to the ad response.

 ### Implementation options